There Are About To Be Free Sparkling Water Fountains All Throughout Paris

 So actually, we do want to adjust our earlier statement to four words that make us want to move to France: Free sparkling water fountains.

-As Conde Nate Traveler reports, the initiative actually started in 2010, with eight fountains rolled out across the city.
-It was annouced this month that those original fountains will expand to include at least one in all of Paris's 20 arrondissements.
+As Conde Nate Traveller reports, the initiative actually started in 2010, with eight fountains rolled out across the city.
+It was announced this month that those original fountains will expand to include at least one in all of Paris's 20 arrondissements.

 Advertisement

 The brilliance doesn't stop there.
-The fountains dispense the magic bubbly water is both cooled and carbonated with CO2 kept at 44 degrees Fahrenheit, Conde Nast Traveler also writes.
+The fountains dispense the magic bubbly water is both cooled and carbonated with CO2 kept at 44 degrees Fahrenheit, Conde Nast Traveller also writes.
 That means your free water is also cooled to a nice temperature and you don't have to worry about room temp seltzer.
 The only drawback?
-So far, there's no way to flavor it like your favorite La Croix.
+So far, there's no way to flavour it like your favourite La Croix.

 While the initiative may just sound like the stuff of bougie dreams, there's a more high-minded reason behind it.
 The idea was to keep Parisians more hydrated on the go, as well as reduce plastic waste.
 According to studies, the average French person drinks 40 gallons of bottled water a year.
 The water fountains provide further incentive to BYO water bottle.